 The searchlight was a fascinating weapon of night-time fighting during WWI.
 The German fleet developed special tactics to exploit new light technologies.
 During the Battle of Jutland, they were put to novel use.
 This unique story can be experienced diving the ‘foul grounds’ of Scapa Flow – sites where shipwrecks have been salvaged.

 Thomas Easop has been diving for over forty years and holds an expedition rebreather certification.
 Educated at Brooks Institute of Photographic Art and Science, he earned a BA in Color Technology with a minor in Industrial – Scientific Imaging.
 He has operated his own commercial studio since 1986 and is a master print maker.
 The photography project entitled The Guns and Armour of Scapa Flow was begun in 1998 and is a catalogue of the naval warfare technology remaining on the German Imperial High Seas Fleet scuttled in Scapa Flow, using home made large format film cameras and specialized exposure and lighting techniques.Thomas Easop

 Frauke Tillmans, PhD, is Research Director at the Divers Alert Network (DAN).
-Originally from Germany, Dr. Tillmans has a degree in Biology and a PhD specializing in oxidative stress (free radicals) which is involved in acute diving injuries and may affect long term health of divers.
-Dr. Tillmans is also a very experienced scuba diver, diving instructor, and scientific diver.
-She has worked as a researcher in a European collaborative project covering decompression stress and was employed with the German Navy before moving to the US.
+Originally from Germany, Dr. Tillmans has a degree in Human Biology and a PhD specializing in oxidative stress (free radicals) which is involved in acute diving injuries and may affect long term health of divers.
+Dr. Tillmans is also a very experienced public safety diver, scientific diver, diving safety officer, and diving instructor.
+She has worked as a researcher in global collaborative projects covering decompression stress, inert gas narcosis, and oxygen toxicity and was employed with the German Navy before joining DAN in 2019.